BubbaTing/banking-case-study-initial/README.md

 # Banking Case Study
+* Chong Ting
+* Able to run three microservices(autoloan, credit card, and deposit).
+Was not able to get to Orchestrator.
+* Was stuck on fixing the update functionality parts.

 You're going to create a banking application.
 The banking application has the following lines of business (LoBs):